 Live and Dine in Nautical Fashion at Cov Wayzata

 Address: 700 Lake St E, Wayzata, MN 55391, United States

 The Cov Wayzata is a coastal-chic restaurant with an outdoor patio and lake views.
 Cov offers a fresh menu of salads, sandwiches, and full plates.

 The best part about Cov is the vibe.
 They created a space that feels like you are on the coast in an exclusive neighborhood on the east.
 Nautical themes bring together the midwestern-Lake Minnetonka vibe and the top-tier Hamptons style.

-Their wine and cocktail selection is coastal inspired, and changes with the season.
+Their wine and cocktail selection is coastal-inspired, and changes with the season.
 Cov happy hour is every day – yes even Saturday!
-And you can get happy hour out on the patio.
+And you can get a happy hour out on the patio.

 Visit the Train Depot with Kids